ethz-asl/StructuralInspectionPlanner/README.md

 StructuralInspectionPlanner
 ===========================

 Information about how to use the planner is given below.
-Further information on how it works can be found in the manual or in the publication 'Structural Inspection Path Planner via Iterative Viewpoint Alternation', ICRA 2015.
+Further information on how it works can be found in the manual or in the publication 'Structural Inspection Path Planner via Iterative Viewpoint Resampling with Application to Aerial Robotics', ICRA 2015.

 Displaying the planning process in rviz
 ---------------------------
 During planning the current best path and viewpoints are outputted to rviz.
 The necessary displays are:
-‘Path’ on topic ‘visualization_marker’
+‘Path’ on topic ‘visualization_marker’,
-‘Marker’ on topic ‘viewpoint_marker’
+‘Marker’ on topic ‘viewpoint_marker’,
-‘Path’ on topic ‘stl_mesh’
+‘Path’ on topic ‘stl_mesh’ and
-‘Marker’ on topic ‘scenario’
+‘Marker’ on topic ‘scenario’.
 To display the progress, chose ‘/kopt_frame’ as fixed frame or publish a suitable transform.

 Parameters